-WWE News: Every Male Superstar But These Four Men Has A Match At WrestleMania
+WWE News: Every Male Superstar But These Four Has A Match At ‘WrestleMania 33’

 Of course, those are nothing but rumors as those four superstars do not have a match at WrestleMania 33 and technically, have nothing to do.

 Luke Harper, Samoa Joe, Erick Rowan, and Finn Balor are four superstars who are top names in WWE and huge players on Monday Night Raw and SmackDown Live.
-It isn’t overly difficult to understand Rowan and Balor not having matches as they are just returning from injuries, but one thought that Joe would have something to do.
-The most puzzling, though, is Harper who went from possibly main eventing WrestleMania 33 to not having a match at all.
+It isn’t overly difficult to understand Rowan and Balor not having matches, as they are just returning from injuries, but one thought that Joe would have something to do.
+The most puzzling, though, is Harper, who went from possibly main-eventing WrestleMania 33 to not having a match at all.

 [Featured Image by WWE]